waihongchung/dress/README.md

 - `dress-stepwise.js` contains methods for building regression models using the stepwise feature selection algorithms.
 	- `DRESS.backward` - Apply the backward elimination algorithm on a set of features.
 	- `DRESS.forward` - Apply the forward selection algorithm on a set of features.

-## Usage
-Because the DRESS Kit is written in plain ES6 JavaScript, it can be used in any JavaScript or TypeScript projects without any special framework dependencies.

-For the average users, consider using one of the examples as a template: change the HTML header to include any necessary ‘modules’, then edit the `processJSON` function to perform any statistical computation on the dataset, and finally, use the `DRESS.output` method to print the results onto the HTML.

-Dataset that are stored in a spreadsheet can be exported as a CSV file and then converted into the JSON format using the `DRESS.fromCSV` method.

 ## Contribution
 The DRESS Kit is certainly a work-in-progress.
 Please feel free to contribute by making bug reports, comments, suggestions, and pull requests.